-Emmanuel Ekponobhoa
+Emmanuel Joel Ekponobhoa

 Consultant in Delta State

-Emmanuel Ekponobhoa
+Emmanuel Joel Ekponobhoa

 Consultant in Delta State

-Emmanuel Ekponobhoa is an experienced human resources professional with over a decade of practice across the pharmaceutical, manufacturing, academic, and oil and gas sectors in Nigeria.
-He has held senior administrative and HR roles, including positions in university administration and corporate management, where he has been involved in staff development, institutional governance, and organisational strategy.
-He is a certified member of the Chartered Institute of Personnel Management (CIPM), and his professional work engages practical questions of leadership, policy implementation, and institutional effectiveness.
+Emmanuel Joel Ekponobhoa is an experienced human resources professional with over a decade of practice across the pharmaceutical, manufacturing, academic, and oil and gas sectors in Nigeria.
+His career has progressed through administrative management, senior human resources leadership roles within both corporate and institutional environments, including university administration, where he has been involved in staff development, institutional governance, and organisational strategy in Nigeria.